 - Cure Period: This field automatically populates with the number of days the homeowner has to resolve the violation according to the cure date.

-- Required Action: Enter the actions required to remedy the violation.
+- Required Action (Action Item Note): Update these notes to communicate the issue and remediation steps to the homeowner.
+This information creates notes on the action item.
 If you do not enter anything, the system copies the CCR description into this field.

 - Step: The steps in the workflow are set up by the management company and may be different for each association.
 A new violation automatically defaults to the first step in the configured process.